Surgery for Spondylolisthesis

 Surgery for spondylolisthesis has come a long way recently with the development of minimal access, minimally invasive techniques.
 Although traditional open surgery may sometimes be necessary, Och Spine at NewYork-Presbyterian/Weill Cornell Medical Center is a leader in newer, minimally invasive options.

-Minimally Invasive Lumbar Fusion: This surgery fuses the bones of the spine in the lower back together so that there is no longer any motion between them.
-This reduces spinal pressure, pain, and nerve damage.
+Minimally Invasive Lumbar Decompression Fusion: This surgery relieves the pressure on the nerves at the level of the slippage by clearing a small amount of bone or ligament.
+Depending on the degree of the slippage, a fusion may be required as well wherethe bones of the spine in the lower back are fused together to prevent any further movement.
 Minimally invasive lumbar fusions do not require the large incision or the muscle retraction typically used in conventional fusions.
 Patients undergoing this procedure have a fast recovery time.
 A recent advance is the use of a computerized image guidance system for many patients undergoing lumbar fusion.
 This has the advantage of aiding the surgeon in optimal placement of screws and avoiding injury to delicate nerve tissue.

 Until recently, all patients undergoing lumbar fusion required a bone graft either from the hip region or from a bone bank.
 Newer bone grafting substances are now used to promote healthy bone fusion.
 In most patients undergoing lumbar spinal fusion, metal titanium instrumentation is also used.
 This will typically involve placing pedicle screws into the bone and connecting these with a rod.